Styles and Techniques of Cinema

 - Marco Müller

-Between the art of reality – architecture – and the representation of reality – cinema – there are reciprocal attractions that testify to a shared yet different relation between space and imagination.
-The architects-directors are those capable of producing images with their eyes closed, creating original ideas and original compositional figures.
-Their corpus of films is clustered with architectural elements essential to the structure of each film, which in its turn acquires the features of an architectural composition.
+Between the art of the real – architecture – and the art of representing reality – cinema – there are reciprocal attractions, evidence of a shared yet different relation in the ties between space and imagination.
+The cinema, wrote G.C.
+Argan, is “a newly established system of signification and the most structuring” of all compositional techniques.
+Cinema and architecture depict humanity’s inhabitation of the world and history, responding like litmus paper to continuous changes in the urban habitat.
+Like architects, film directors (together with their main co-workers: production designers, cinematographers, film editors) can become builders of visions, determining future spaces and new perceptions.
+The architect-directors are those capable of producing images with their eyes closed, creating spatial ideas and original compositional figures.
+Their cinematographic corpus is studded with architectural elements that are essential to the structure of each film.

 Oral final exam.